This post may contain affiliate links. Please see my disclosure policy for details.

 When winter hits Nampara and Ross’s tenants, there are no Pilchard shoals to be seen.
 It looks like a bleak winter for almost everyone as there would be no food.

-This scene was shot on the slipway and some traditional 18th century sailing boats were brought into the cove specifically for the shoot.
+This scene was filmed on the slipway and some traditional 18th-century sailing boats were brought into the cove specifically for the shoot.